rjrodger/seneca-run/README.md

 To receive reports of the status as it runs, subscribe to the _role:run,info:report_ pattern.
 This will give you reports of all running processes.
-To narrow it down to one, process, include the name of the process in the pattern:
+To narrow it down to one process, include the name of the process in the pattern:

 ```js